thecodingmachine/splash-router/doc/install/standalone.md

 $container->register(new MiddlewareListServiceProvider());
 $container->register(new StashServiceProvider());
 $container->register(new StratigilityServiceProvider());
+// Note: You should remove the whoops service provider in production.
+$container->register(new WhoopsMiddlewareServiceProvider());

 // The Splash service provider will automatically register Splash in the Stratigility middleware pipe.
 $container->register(new SplashServiceProvider());